 Understanding these common myths and knowing that they’re myths will help you on the road to getting better quicker and keep you away from undergoing those unnecessary and costly surgeries, injections and pain pills, and get you on the right track to recovery.

-If you have any questions, head over to our website, www.montrossphysicaltherapy.com and submit it through our contact portal.
+If you have any questions, submit it through our contact portal.
 There, you can also check out some of our free E-books with tips to help with that back pain, as well as look through the some of our other free services such as 15-minute phone consultations and discovery sessions.
-And, if you don’t have access to a computer or internet, call up our office at (804) 493-0002 and Hannah can easily set you up with one or all three of those services!
+And, if you don’t have access to a computer or internet, call up our office at (804) 493-3256

 That’s it for today everyone, remember movement is medicine!

 P.S.
-If you need a little more guidance, feel free to click here to download a completely free 13 Step Back Pain Cheat Sheet that has some great tips to help you today!
+If you need a little more guidance, feel free to click here to download a completely Your Free Back Pain Guide that has some great tips to help you today!